esa/kazoo/templates/skeletons/README.md

 And this is followed by the list of typed parameters.

-*IMPORTANT*
+**IMPORTANT**

-In some cases, you may want to share templates (or _part of them_) between several templates folder, and avoid copy-pasting the content.
-For example, the format of the function content in C and in C++ are currently identical (but the file names are different).
+In some cases, you may want to share templates (or _part of them_) between several template folders, and avoid copy-pasting the content.
+For example, the function content in C and in C++ are currently identical (but the file names are different).
 In that case, you can _include_ one template in another one:

 ```
 $ cat cpp-header/function.tmplt